BenOvermyer/benovermyer.com/content/work/art-credits.md

 +++
 title = "Art Credits"
+description = "Published works that credit me as an artist"
 +++

 These are all the published works that have me listed as one of the artists.